Trees: HIGH

 - Do NOT stop your inhaled medications – if you are on inhaled steroids, stay on them!

-- Make sure you have adequate, non-expired rescue inhaler
+- Make sure you have adequate, non-expired rescue inhalers

 - Wash your hands frequently